brookhong/jdb.vim/README.md

-## A JDB plugin for VIM
+## A JDB/GDB plugin for VIM

 With the plugin, you could set breakpoint in some Java file with VIM, attach to some running JVM with JDWP enabled, then step through your code.
+You could also attach gdb to a process, and debug your program in VIM.

+* Attach jdb to a JDWP port, for example

+        :StartJDB localhost:6780

+* Attach gdb to a process with pid, for example

+        :StartJDB 3012

 > The plugin depends on `channel` feature from VIM 8.0, so to use this plugin, you must have VIM over 8.0.